tlhIngan Hol vIHaDtaH qaStaHvIS cha’ DIS = I have studied the Klingon language for two years.

 What makes Klingon unique for me is that it’s a language constructed for a science-fiction universe that I like: Star Trek.

-Before going into my own study of Klingon, I’m going to go over its history.
+Before going into my own study of Klingon, I’ll review its history.
 For me, the story of the development of Klingon is as interesting as the language.

 The first time words in Klingon were spoken on-screen was in Star Trek: The Motion Picture.
 The words were devised by James Doohan, best known for playing Scotty.
 He was also an expert in dialects.
 He intended for Klingon to be a phonetically complex language, but that did not come across in the film.
-When the actors spoke the words, they sound like short monosyllables; maybe Doohan wanted the word to be pronounced “chiaiyyah” but it just sounds like “cha”.
+When the actors spoke the words, they sound like short monosyllables; maybe Doohan wanted the phrase to be pronounced “wuyicha” but it just sounds like “wee cha”.

 In ST3, the actor Christopher Lloyd (best known as Doc Brown in the Back to the Future films) played Commander Kruge.
 Later, when Okrand talked about working on the film, he described Lloyd as enthusiastic about learning his Klingon lines.
 If I ever got a chance to ask Lloyd the question, I’d like to know whether he was enamored about the thought of speaking Klingon itself, or if he enjoyed the challenge for him as an actor.
 Perhaps it was both.

-Though Okrand was on-set for the Klingon-language portions of the filming, there were times when the actors didn’t say the words as Okrand intended.
-Lloyd would say something like “I should have said vIyaj, but I said jIyaj.”
+Though Okrand was on-set for much of the Klingon-language portions of the filming, there were times when the actors didn’t say the words as Okrand intended.
+Lloyd would say something like “I should have said wa’ yIHoH, but I just said yIHoH.”
 Okrand’s response: “No problem.
 I’ll just change the language.”

 So a language evolved in real time, on a set in a lot at Paramount Studios.